Top Things to Do in Dog-Friendly Colonial Beach, Virginia 2026

 Dogs over four months old can enter only with a proper license.
 The City Treasurer’s office provides registration.
 Visitors can license their pets via an online portal.
 Wearing a registration tag on the collar is mandatory at all times.

-Current proof of vaccination against rabies is required for licensing.
-Registration is available for a tenure of one, two, and three years.
-A license for spayed or unneutered dogs costs around $10 to $30 (approx).
+Current rabies vaccination proof is required for licensing.
+Registration is available for a tenure of one, two, or three years.
+A license for spayed or unneutered dogs costs around $10-$30 (approx).
 At the same time, a spayed or neutered pet’s license costs between $7 and $21 (approx).
 All charges for service dogs with valid affidavits are exempted.

 How to Reach Colonial Beach, Virginia